dsisson/heofon/README.md

 + *tier* is the environment to run the tests against; the choices are 'local', 'qa', 'staging'; defaults to 'qa'.
 These don't work out of the box; they are placeholders that need to be configured with the actual name and URLs.
-+ *browser* is the browser to run the tests in; the choices are 'chromium', 'headless_chromium'; defaults to 'chromium'.
++ *browser* is the browser to run the tests in; the choices are 'chromium', 'firefox'; defaults to 'chromium'.
++ *headed* is a flag to run the browser in headed mode; the choices are 'on' and 'off'; defaults to 'off'.
 + *tracing* is a flag to enable Playwright tracing; the choices are 'on' and 'off'; defaults to 'off'.